24 Common Habits Every Student Should Break Before Leaving School

 “You can have it all.
 Just not all at once.”
 Oprah Winfrey.

-Life is not all about you achieving your money making goals.
+Life is not all about you achieving your money-making goals.
 If you don’t develop the habit of adding value to other people, you’ll have a tough time navigating through life.

-4. Keeping every friendship:
+4. common habits you should break – Keeping every friendship:

 The opposite of courage in our society is not cowardice; it is conformity.”
 Rollo May.